 Contributions, grants receivable, and other receivables - Contributions, grants, and other receivable are reviewed for collectability and reserves for uncollectable amounts are established when needed.
-No allowance was deemed necessary for grants receivable for the years ended December 31, 2019 and 2018.
+No allowance was deemed necessary for contributions, grants, and other receivables for the years ended December 31, 2020 and 2019.

 Inventory - A cornerstone of the Raising A Reader program are the high-quality books that have been selected for participants as well as the red bags used to circulate the books among the children and households.
 The Organization sells or grants these items to affiliates who are implementing the program.
-The Organization purchases most books and materials as needed to fulfill affiliate orders; however, a small amount of inventory is maintained in a warehouse to manage short-term demand.
+The Organization purchases most books and materials as needed to fulfill orders; however, a small amount of inventory is maintained in a warehouse to manage short-term demand.
 Inventory in stock is valued on the basis of weighted-average cost of items on hand.